ActiveState/blog-posts/upgrading-to-5.24.md

 ## Upgrading Best Practices

-We recommend that you first start by trying ActivePerl 5.24.1 (or if you're in the future, the latest stable release we offer).
+We recommend that you first start by trying ActivePerl 5.24.1 (or if you're reading this in the future, the latest stable release we offer).
 Upgrading to intermediate releases one at a time is a lot of work, and a problem surfaced in 5.16 may be fixed in 5.20 anyway.

 If you have test suites (of course you have test suites) then the easiest place to start is by running the suite under the latest Perl.